grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

     </figcaption>
 </figure>

-Just beyond the sign we start seeing bird boxes; we guess for Pied Flycatchers .
+Just beyond the sign we start seeing bird boxes; we guess for Pied Flycatchers.
 It's remarkable how near the path they are; what an experience it must be to come here in the Spring!
 The woodland as we find it now is quiet but beautiful, and the views over the valley make up for the lack of obvious avian activity.

-This path is not for the faint hearted - there's a tricky crossing of a tiny stream that involves a hand rail and quite a lot of care.
+This path is not for the faint-hearted - there's a tricky crossing of a tiny stream that involves a hand rail and quite a lot of care.
 Once you're across there, the gradient of the zigzag path is also pretty aggressive.